 Each week, OHSU Research Development compiles a list of funding opportunities from internal, government, and private philanthropic sponsors.
 It’s published on Thursdays.

 The Medical Research Foundation has a new website!
 Find all the info you need about MRF awards and grants there.

-OHSU is transitioning to modified operations on March 23, 2020.
+OHSU transitioned to modified operations on March 23, 2020.

 OHSU public resources are available on the OHSU Coronavirus Resource page.

 OHSU is one of five universities to join a new reciprocal rate agreement that makes it easier for scientists to share specialized research cores at OHSU, the University of Oregon, Oregon State University, Portland State University, and Oregon Tech.